Chapter 1 : Plans Into Action

 "Well, this is the cool part," Remus said, a small, excited smile on his face.
+I could tell that he was proud of himself and his creation, and he couldn’t wait for it to be put to use, despite his conscience telling him it was an invasion of privacy.
 "Once you've unlocked the journal, you literally step into it.
 It will take you to wherever James is at the time and you will be able to see what he's doing.
 Nobody will be able to see, hear or feel you; it will be like you're ghosts."

 I raised my eyebrows and Sirius grinned.
 "You're literally a genius" I commented, genuinely impressed.

 "He is," Sirius confirmed, while Remus shook his head.
 "But I have to ask- how did you even know how to do this?"